raul23/vocab-augmentor/README.md

 # Vocab-Augmentor [work-in-progress]
 ## Overview

 **vocab.py** is a Python script designed to help language learners expand their vocabulary effortlessly.
 By leveraging advanced language models such as `facebook/mbart-large-50-many-to-many-mmt`, `Helsinki-NLP/opus-mt`, `Gemini 1.0 Pro`, and `llama 3-8b`, this tool identifies new words from any given text, translates them, and updates your personal vocabulary list.
-Additionally, it supports adding pronunciation sounds for new words using the `MeloTTS` text-to-speech library for supported languages.
+Additionally, it supports adding pronunciation sounds for new words using the `MeloTTS` and `facebook/mms-tts-por` text-to-speech libraries for supported languages.

 ## Features